 3 Key Takeaways for Inbound Marketers

 Yes, this might seem obvious, but it's a critical step that is often overlooked.
 If you were (or are) the founder of your business, wouldn't you want the people marketing it to know why you started it in the first place?
-Understanding "why" is essential to knowing how to communicate "how" and "what" you do.
+Understanding "why" is essential to knowing how to communicate the "how" and "what."

 I'll say it again: People don't buy what you do.
 They buy why you do it.

 With that mind, think about your buyer personas for a moment.
 Are they based purely on target demographics and assumed characteristics?
 Are they the kinds of people who might share your core values?
-What is it that drives your buyer personas to buy your products and remain loyal over a long period of time?
+What is it that drives them to buy your products and remain loyal over a long period of time?